This vegan "Get Well Soup" features sweet caramelized onions, roasted garlic, fresh ginger, and turmeric to help you feel better!

 This Onion and Garlic ‘Get Well Soup,’ takes about two and a half hours to make.
 The good news is, though, that for almost the entire cook-time, you can lay on the couch with your tissues and watch a movie.
-Sound good?
-Okay then— let’s make it!

 Heat a large pan over medium heat with some olive oil, and add the onions, a little salt, some rosemary, and 2 bay leaves.

 Let the onions cook over medium heat with the lid on for a few minutes until they start to look translucent.
 Take the lid off, turn the heat to low or medium-low, and let the onions caramelize.

 Remove most of the papery peel, cut off the pointed top, and then set them on a sheet of aluminum foil.
 Drizzle them with olive oil, and fold the aluminum foil around them (they should be completely covered.)

 When they’re done roasting, take them out of the oven, and set them aside to cool until the onions have finished caramelizing.

 Finish The "Get Well Soup"

 Add the garlic cloves to the onions and smash them with the end of a wooden spoon.
-Add the ginger, turmeric,* and hot water, bring it all to a simmer, and salt to taste.
+Add the ginger, turmeric, and hot water, bring it all to a simmer, and salt to taste.

-Make sure you ‘salt to taste’— if you’ve got a cold, and are having trouble tasting anything, you might need a little more salt than you would otherwise.
+Make sure you "salt to taste"— if you’ve got a cold, and are having trouble tasting anything, you might need a little more salt than you would otherwise.

-*Note: Turmeric does stain if you spill it on... well, on anything.
+Tip: Turmeric does stain if you spill it on... well, on anything.
 If you’re so sick that you aren’t confident in your motor skills, skip the turmeric (and maybe go to the doctor.)

 "Get Well Soup" with Onion and Garlic

-- 2 TB olive oil
+- 2 tablespoons olive oil